r2roesk/react-assessment/README.md

-## To get started with this challenge:
+## To get started with this assessment:

 1. Fork this repository and then clone it to your local macchine. help -- https://guides.github.com/activities/forking/
 2. Run "npm install" to install all dependecies